Energy Efficiency Upgrade Program (EEUP) FAQs

 - EEUPs help to make the home or business safer and healthier, providing increased comfort and well-being for the occupants.

 - An EEUP can reduce drafts and heat loss and increase resistance to extreme temperature differences.
 Your home will retain warmth in the winter, and stay cooler longer in the summer.

 - Many of our EEUPs improve the efficiency of your existing heating and distribution system = longer unit life expectancy and lower bills.

 - Simply put… It pays to weatherize and insulate your home!
 Our EEUPs help to increase the value of your home while also reimbursing our customers through rebates and incentives.

-If your entire household’s monthly gross income is 60% of the state median income or less, then you should qualify for one of our low-income programs!
-Households can qualify for our LIEEUP through the local Community Action Partnership (CAP) office located at 312 E 12th St. in The Dalles.
+If your entire household’s monthly gross income is 60% of the state median income or less, then you may qualify to receive LIHEAP funds, which would qualify your residence for an IQEEUP.
+Households can qualify for LIHEAP through the local Community Action Partnership (CAP) office located at 312 E 4th St. in The Dalles.

-After reviewing the general information posted on our website, the first step is to contact one of our Energy Management Specialists at the PUD office.
-After your questions are answered and we determine which EEUP or LIEEUP you are eligible for, we will direct you to contact the CAP office at 541-298-5131 and schedule an intake appointment to submit the required documentation.
-Once that appointment is completed and you are verified as a low-income household, please call the PUD to schedule a LIEEUP Assessment.
+After reviewing the general information posted on our website, the next step is to contact one of our Energy Management Team members at the PUD office.
+After your questions are answered and you are verified as a qualifying household, we can determine which EEUP or IQEEUP your residence is eligible for and schedule an IQEEUP VREA.